 - You are not fully convinced that your investment in your career is paying off either financially or in the overall quality of your life.
 Others, perhaps less determined than you, are making better progress with seemingly less exertion.

-- You are an athlete operating at the top of your capability, but are looking to improve your personal performance by making some ‘marginal’ gains.
+- You are an athlete operating at the top of your capability, but are looking to improve your performance by making some ‘marginal’ gains.

 - You are sometimes a little snappy with those close to you, and that saddens you.